SiriDB/siridb-enodo-hub/docs.md

 # REST API

+Auth is basic auth.
+Default username and password are `enodo`

 ## Run job for series
 You can request enodo to run a job.
 You can give an output id (`responseOutputID`) which will be used to send the result to